flutter/website/src/docs/resources/faq.md

   geometry (for example, for cartesian boxes, a size, specifically a width and a height) that fulfills those constraints.
-  By using this technique, Flutter can usually layout an entire scene with a single pass.
+  By using this technique, Flutter can usually lay out an entire scene with a single pass.

 ## Project